nephila/djangocms-blog/README.rst

 * django CMS 3.x

+.. warning:: Version 0.8 will be the last one supporting Python 2.6, Python 3.3,
+             Django<=1.7 and django CMS<=3.1.

 .. warning:: Starting from version 0.8, date_published is not set anymore
              when creating a post but rather when publishing.
              This does not change the overall behavior, but be warned if you